-This Snapshot discusses the general notice requirements for automatic contribution arrangements in 401(k) plans that are neither a qualified automatic contribution arrangement (QACA) nor an eligible automatic contribution arrangement (EACA).
-A 401(k) plan with an automatic contribution arrangement generally is a cash or deferred arrangement (CODA) that provides for automatic elective contributions in the absence of a specific affirmative election by a participant.
+This Snapshot discusses the general notice requirements for automatic contribution arrangements (ACA) in 401(k) plans that are neither a qualified automatic contribution arrangement (QACA) nor an eligible automatic contribution arrangement (EACA).
+A 401(k) plan with an ACA generally is a cash or deferred arrangement (CODA) that provides for automatic elective contributions in the absence of a specific affirmative election by a participant.
 QACAs and EACAs are subject to detailed annual participant notice requirements that are set forth in the Code and regulations.
-In contrast, whether the notice under an automatic contribution arrangement is adequate is generally based on the facts and circumstances.
+In contrast, whether the notice under an ACA is adequate is generally based on the facts and circumstances.

 IRC Sections and Treas.
 Regulations